AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise5/README.md

 &nbsp;
 **5.a.iii)**
-For a dataset with *n* independent samples, suppose we model the values of *y* as drawn from conditional distributions with different levels of variance σ².
+For a dataset with *n* independent samples, suppose we model the values of *y* as drawn from conditional distributions with different levels of variance *σ²*.
 Specifically:
 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise5/img/conditional_dist.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet1/Exercise5/img/conditional_dist.png" title="Conditional distribution model" alt="Conditional distribution model" height="55"></a>
-That is, each *y* is drawn from a Gaussian distribution with mean θ^T.x and variance σ² (where the σ’s are fixed, known, constants)
+That is, each *y* is drawn from a Gaussian distribution with mean *θ^T.x* and variance *σ²* (where the *σ*’s are fixed, known, constants)
 &nbsp;
 &nbsp;